bvirxx/bLUe_PYSIDE/README.md

   * 2.5D LUTs are edited by selecting, grouping and moving nodes as control points over a (hue, saturation) color wheel.
 Nodes are bound to an elastic grid and a grid smoothing algorithm is provided to even the changes in color.
 Selection masks are automatically created from 2.5D LUTs, based on the node selection.
-They can be freely edited.
+Masks can be freely edited.

  * 3D LUTs are controlled by curves defining changes (additive or multiplicative shifts) in a color channel, depending on the value of another channel.